formula23/data-archetypes/README.md

 Given the popularity of JSON, each Data Archetype has been modeled in [JSON Schema](http://json-schema.org "http://json-schema.org") format.
 Data Archetypes focus on containing only the essential properties/attributes that define and differentiate types of data.

-This project was started for [Servant - The Content Management Ecosystem](http://servant.co), which allows Users to host Data Archetypes in the cloud and import them into applications that work with the Archetypes.
-Servant also splits the hosting revenue of its users with every applications that integrates with it.
-Hosting user data separate from applications that use it, and keeping that data in standard formats are major steps toward a more liquid web :)
+This project was started for [Servant - The Content Management Ecosystem](http://servant.co), and represents half of Servant's strategy for building a more liquid web.
+The strategy looks like this:

+>**• Host User Data Separate From Applications That Use It:**  This is what [Servant](http://servant.co) does.
+It's cloud hosting for User's data.
+>**• Keep User Data In Standard Formats:**  This is what Data Archetypes are, standard formats.

+The benefits of this strategy are numerous.
+Check out Servant if you get a chance.
+Servant also splits the hosting revenue of its users with every application that integrates with Servant.

-Feel free to contribute to the Data Archetypes!
+That said, feel free to contribute to the Data Archetypes!
 ##F.A.Q.
 ###As a Developer, how can I store extra data in each Archetype (e.g. SEO data)?
 95% of the time, developers want to add extra data/properties to the Archetypes which are only relevant to their particular applications.
 However, the Data Archetypes must be kept lean and comprehensible for the sake of speed and ease-of-use in all scenarios.
 For instance, what use would a mobile application have for SEO data if SEO data is stored in each Archetype?